joshuaskelly/io_scene_bsp/README.md

 4. Navigate to the zip file and click 'Install Add-on from File'

 ## Contributing
 Have a bug fix or a new feature you'd like to see?
-Send it our way!
+Send it on over!
 Please make sure you create an issue that addresses your fix/feature so we can discuss the contribution.

 1. Fork this repo!
 2. Create your feature branch: `git checkout -b features/fix-bug`
 3. Commit your changes: `git commit -m 'Fixes the following...'`
-4. Push the branch: `git push origin fix-bug`
+4. Push the branch: `git push origin features/fix-bug`
 5. Submit a pull request.
 6. Create an [issue](https://github.com/joshuaskelly/io_scene_bsp/issues/new).